There's never been a better time to visit Japan. Plan your trip today!

 The Bottom Line

 I hope my Shizuoka travel guide has answered all the questions you had about travel in this underrated part of Japan.
 Some of you, understandably, will simply be seeking information about seeing or even scaling Mt.
 Fuji—and that’s fine.
 Others will want to explore deeper, however, whether that’s visiting quasi-forgotten coastal cities like Atami and Hamamatsu, hitting the beach in Shimoda or road tripping amid the wasabi farms and tea fields of inland Shizuoka.
-No matter what shape you think your next Japan visit will end up taking, I do hope you consider hiring me to plan it.
+No matter what shape you think your next Japan visit will end up taking, and whether or not you need a Shizuoka itinerary, I do hope you consider hiring me to plan it.

 Subscribe to email updates!